 Every month hundreds of people attempt to cross from Turkey to Greece to escape violence and poverty.
 Refugee4Refugees strives to protect people as they make this perilous journey by watching the sea for boats that are in difficulty, and offering humanitarian assistance to those that arrive.

-- Boat spotting from various points along the northern coast of Lesvos, Greece.
+- Boat spotting from the south coast of Lesvos.

 - Coordinate with other non-governmental organisations to respond to boat landings.